anpnrynn/Highlites/README.md

 __Also, there is no need for app download / update, you are directly accessing the website with full functionality.__

 __Note:__
-If you are using a normal laptop, I suggest you use Chrone / Edge / Firefox / Brave.
+If you are using a normal laptop, I suggest you use Chrome / Edge / Firefox / Brave.
 You will find it more cumbersome to use this.

 Source code is in beta stage and the code is the first version.